neil-edelman/boxes/readme.md

 ![Example of trie.](web/trie.png)

-An [&lt;N&gt;Trie](#user-content-tag-8fc8a233) is an index of data, each containing unique identifier which is a byte\-string ended with `NUL`\.
-Compatible with any one\-byte\-encoding with a null\-terminator; in particular, `C` strings, including [modified UTF-8](https://en.wikipedia.org/wiki/UTF-8#Modified_UTF-8)\.
-As such, the string should not change while in a trie\.
+An [&lt;N&gt;Trie](#user-content-tag-8fc8a233) is an array of pointers\-to\-`N` and index on a constant \(while in a trie\) unique identifier string that is associated to `N`\.
+The string can be any encoding with a null\-terminator; in particular, `C` native strings, including [modified UTF-8](https://en.wikipedia.org/wiki/UTF-8#Modified_UTF-8)\.
 It does not store data on the strings themselves, only the positions where the strings are different\.
 It can be seen as a [binary radix trie](https://en.wikipedia.org/wiki/Radix_tree) or [Morrison, 1968 PATRICiA](https://scholar.google.ca/scholar?q=Morrison%2C+1968+PATRICiA)\.

-It has the same asymptotic run\-time as keeping a sorted array of pointers, but lookup is faster because it keeps an index; likewise insertion is slower, \(asymptotically, it still has to lookup to insert,\) because it has to update that index\.
-Experimentally, insertion performs linearly worse, and lookup performs logarithmically worse, then a hash `Set` starting at about 100 items\.
-However, advantages of this data structure over a hash include,
+It has the same asymptotic run\-time as keeping a sorted array of pointers, but it takes twice the space because it keeps an index; lookup is faster and much more cache\-friendly, likewise insertion and deletion are slower, because the need to update the index\.
+A `Trie` performs asymptotically worse than a good randomised hash table, but,

- * a stable pointer suffices instead of a node probably means one less pointer indirection on object\-oriented structures because it is a one\-to\-one mapping;
+ * because it is a one\-to\-one mapping, a stable pointer suffices instead of a node containing extra data;
  * for the same reason, one can insert the same data into multiple tries;
- * it is naturally packed and in order by bit\-wise dictionary on key;
+ * naturally packed and in order by bit\-wise dictionary on key string;
- * it is simpler and doesn't need a hash function;
+ * deterministic and doesn't need a hash function;
- * it is easy to search for like keys\.
+ * easy to search for like keys\.

 `Array.h` must be present\. `<N>Trie` is not synchronised\.
 Errors are returned with `errno`\.
 The parameters are `#define` preprocessor macros, and are all undefined at the end of the file for convenience\. `assert.h` is used; to stop assertions, use `#define NDEBUG` before inclusion\.